open-xchange/appsuite-middleware/documentation/components/calendar/implementation_details.md

 ## Changing the organizer

 Since v.7.10.2 the organizer of an event can hand the event over to another *internal* CU.
 Doing so, the other CU becomes the new organizer of the event thus is able to change the event.
-In case external attendees are part of the changed event an iTIP message is triggered.
-The feature is part of iTIP standard but isn't well supported by other platforms.
-Therefore the feature is deactivated by default and can be activated by setting the property ``com.openexchange.calendar.restrictAllowedOrganizerChange`` to ``true``.
+The feature is deactivated by default and can be activated by setting the property ``com.openexchange.calendar.allowChangeOfOrganizer`` to ``true``.
+When changing the organizer the server will generate a notification to all attendees, optional giving the old organizer the possibility to announce why the event was transmitted to another CU.

-When changing the organizer the server will generate a notification to all attendees, optional giving the old organizer the possibility to announce why he transmitted the event to another CU.
+The change can only be performed if all attendees, the acting and the new organizer are internal users.
+The reason for this restriction is that even though the iTIP standard supports such changes most implementations do not.
+Changing the organizer on events with external CUs will lead to inconsistent events across the different systems and is therefore prohibited.

 ## Conversion